 - CARES Act Provider Relief Fund - Access information and Q&A directly related to the CARES Act Provider Relief Fund which provides relief funds to hospitals and other healthcare providers on the front lines of the COVID-19 response.
 The CARES Act creates opportunities for small businesses and non-profits to apply for certain loans and tax credits that will help relieve the financial burden of the COVID-19 pandemic.
 Read more for summaries of the new provisions.

-PPE Supplies for Healthcare Workers
+PPE Supplies and Healthcare Workforce Updates

 Telehealth and Health Plan Policy and Information